Shot noise

 cuRAND (C)

-Finally, Nvidia’s CUDA Random Number Generation library (cuRAND) has a function for generating Poisson variates.
+Finally, there is the CUDA Random Number Generation library (cuRAND) developed by Nvidia for their (now ubiquitous) graphical processing units (GPUs).
+This C/C++ library has a function for generating Poisson variates.
 To see the C code, copies of it can be found in various GitHub repositories, such as this one.
 The cuRAND function curand_poisson uses the direct function for Poisson parameter values less than 64.
 For parameters values greater than 4000, it uses a normal approximation (rounded to the nearest integer).

 For other values, the function curand_poisson uses a rejection method based on an approximation of the incomplete gamma function; see the function curand_poisson_gammainc.
 The book by Fishman is cited; see Section 8.16.